So, you want to sail ..upwind?

 Cordless/Electric or Hand-Crank Drill (for drilling holes for mounts)

-Now, you that have everything lined up, where do you start?
+Now, you that have everything lined up, now what?

 Step 1 : Design your Rudder and Leeboard.